robotpy/robotpy-wpilib/docs/getting_started.rst

-If you really want to do this, it's not so bad, but then you lose out on the benefits of the automated installer -- in particular, this method requires internet access to install the files on the RoboRIO in case you need to reimage your RoboRIO.
+If you really want to do this, it's not so bad, but then you lose out on the benefits of the automated installer -- in particular, this method requires internet access to install the files on the roboRIO in case you need to reimage your roboRIO.

-* Connect your RoboRIO to the internet
+* Connect your roboRIO to the internet
 * SSH in, and copy the following to /etc/opkg/robotpy.conf::

     src/gz robotpy http://www.tortall.net/~robotpy/feeds/2014